◷ Reading Time: 5 minutes

-There are many benefits, mostly because of the “Single responsibility principal” approach of the facts layer:
+There are many benefits, mostly because of the “Single responsibility principle” approach of the facts layer:

-- Isolates the domain model that is involved as a result of the behaviour of the rules
+- Isolates the domain model that is involved as a result of the behavior of the rules

-- Simplifies access of information in the rules
+- Simplifies access of the information in the rules

-In terms of development and maintenance the only disadvantage would be the addition of one more more layer which requires care.
+In terms of development and maintenance, the only disadvantage would be the addition of one more layer which requires care.

 When you are building up your rules, at some stage they will be bound to Runtime objects in the execution using Expressions.
 These expressions can be based on your application and/or domain objects – or even better, based on facts.